What we do

 The following functions are undertaken by our Skilled Migration Services:

-- assess internationally qualified nurses and midwives seeking to work in Australia under the General Skilled Migration program
+- assess overseas-born nurses and midwives seeking to work in Australia under the General Skilled Migration program

-- provide relevant organisations with advice on matters relating to skilled migration of nurses and midwives.
+- provide relevant organisations with advice on matters relating to the migration of skilled nurses, midwives and aged care workers.

-The Department of Education, Skills and Employment’s approval of ANMAC as an assessing authority is subject to ongoing review as outlined in the Guidelines for Skilled Migration Assessing Authorities.
+The Department of Employment and Workplace Relations’s approval of ANMAC as an assessing authority is subject to ongoing review as outlined in the Guidelines for Skilled Migration Assessing Authorities.
 The scope of ANMAC’s skills assessments is defined by formal legislative instruments relevant to nursing and midwifery occupations.

 We engage with stakeholders to make a positive difference